BGhoster/Write-Ups/TryHackMe Napping.md

 ![Pasted image 20240617152236](https://github.com/BGhoster/Write-Ups/assets/43526966/549e6b64-4711-4f92-bf9a-46eb838f5fc5)

 ## Getting reverse shell
-Add reverse shell to query.py and wait for shell.
+Add reverse shell to query.py and wait for the shell.
 We can change this file because we are part of the administrator group.
 ![Pasted image 20240617153532](https://github.com/BGhoster/Write-Ups/assets/43526966/00ce065d-8511-4676-a5a8-ac9f9228c188)

 ```python